gcarreno/UberPDF-Example/README.md

 ### `lintel64`

-This is the Linux x68_64 (64 bits) configuration with dynamic linking.
+This is the Linux x68_64 (64 bits) build mode with dynamic linking.

 There's a build script: `build-lintel64.sh`, that triggers the build mode for Linux-x86_64